bjornbjorn/dukt_videos_to_text/README.md

 It will also replace all Matrix columns which are Dukt Video fields, with text fields.

 Please note; I'm not providing support for this addon, just putting it out here in case it can help others that are stuck on an EE upgrade because of Dukt Videos.
+Feel free to ping me [on twitter](https://twitter.com/bjornbjorn) if you have any questions though.

 ## How it works